Dtrieu1/DT_Professional_README_Generator/testReadme.md

   [Contact Us](#Contact) <br>

   ## Purpose:
-  Not Provided
+  The intent is to provide a more streamlined way to create a Readme file

   ## Build:
-  Not Provided
+  The way you can best build this is to install node.js and inquirer 8.2.4

   ## Contributors:
-  Not Provided
+  Bob was pretty cool

   ## Testing:
-  Not Provided
+  You can test the application by opening up the project: DT_Professional_Readme_Generator and enter "node index" within the terminal

   ## Contact!
-  Feel free to reach us at Not Provided or find us at Github at Not Provided
+  Feel free to reach us at davidtrieu1@gmail.com or find us at Github at dtrieu1